 - - Map the color to the closest printable color using the current CMYK profile settings.
 When selecting colors in a color mode other than CMYK, the color may be outside of the gamut available using the CMYK printing process.
 These colors are automatically mapped into the gamut when printed.
 Mapping the colors into the gamut from the color panel enables the correct on screen preview of the printing results.

-- Clicking the widget swaps the current fill and outline colors.
+- Clicking the button swaps the current fill and outline colors.

-- Clicking the widget sets the current target color to empty.
+- Clicking the button sets the current target color to the empty fill.
 This means that the fill or outline of the object is removed with all of its attributes.

 - Clicking one of the buttons will set the current target color to black or white.